kayla-manning/election-analysis-2020/posts/polling.md

 ### Predictions from 2020 Polls Based on 2016 Performance

 As mentioned in the introduction, polls generally serve as a helpful indicator for the electorate's positions on candidates, but some polls make better predictions than others.
 FiveThirtyEight has compiled data on [pollster ratings](https://github.com/fivethirtyeight/data/tree/master/pollster-ratings) that account for bias and error from various pollsters.
-Below, Figure 3 displays the sum of the absolute value of errors for Clinton and Trump's vote shares from September 2016 polls:
+Below, Figure 3 displays the sums of the absolute value of errors[^sum-abs] for Clinton and Trump's vote shares from various September 2016 polls:

 ![Figure 3](../figures/polling/pollster_accuracy_sep2016.jpg)

-To supplement my regression model, I compiled another set of predictions by weighting[^weight-scheme] September 2020 pollster numbers relative to their accuracy in September 2016.
+To supplement my regression model, I compiled another set of predictions by weighing[^weight-scheme] September 2020 pollster numbers relative to their accuracy in September 2016.
 Applying greater weights to more accurate polls from September 2016 yields predicted vote shares of approximately **50.7%** for Joe Biden and **42.7%** for Donald Trump.

 These numbers only account for just under 94% of voters, which parallels relatively well to the 94% of voters to contributed to the [2016 vote shares](https://www.pewresearch.org/politics/2018/08/09/an-examination-of-the-2016-electorate-based-on-validated-voters/) of 48% and 46% for Hillary Clinton and Donald Trump, respectively.
 So, while it seems realistic that the remaining 6% of voters will vote for third-party candidates, more voters could possibly stumble upon their "enlightened preferences"[^Gelman-and-King] as the election nears and the sum of the popular vote share from the two major parties will get closer to 100%.